crxssed7/notable-figures/figures/James Gosling.md

 # Early life
 Gosling attended William Aberhart High School in Calgary, Alberta.
 While in high school, he wrote some of the software to analyze data from the ISIS 2 satellite, working for the University of Calgary physics department.
 He received a Bachelor of Science from the University of Calgary and his M.A. and Ph.D. from Carnegie Mellon University, all in computer science.
 He wrote a version of Emacs called Gosling Emacs (Gosmacs) while working toward his doctorate.
 He built a multi-processor version of Unix for a 16-way computer system while at Carnegie Mellon University, before joining Sun Microsystems.
 He also developed several compilers and mail systems there.

-Gosling has two children, Katie and Kelsey, who are half siblings from Gosling's two marriages.
+Gosling has two children, Katie and Kelsey, who are half siblings from his two marriages.

 # Career & contributions
 Gosling was with Sun Microsystems between 1984 and 2010 (26 years).
 At Sun he invented an early Unix windowing system called NeWS, which became a lesser-used alternative to the still used X Window System, because Sun did not give it an open source license.